Microsoft Time Tracking

 Ready to get started with Azure DevOps?
 Great!

-First things first, you need to sign up.
-You can do so either via a Microsoft Account, or a GitHub account (if you don't have a Microsoft Account, you can create one easily.)
+First things first, you'll need to register for an account.
+You have the option to sign up using either a Microsoft Account or a GitHub account.
+And don't worry if you don't have a Microsoft Account yet—you can easily create one in just a few steps.

 After going through the signup process, Azure DevOps creates an organization, and then it will guide you to creating your first project.